gpstar81/GPStar-proton-pack/ATTENUATOR_FLASHING.md

 - **ArduinoJSON** by Benoit Blanchon
 - **AsyncTCP** by dvarrel
+- **ESP Async WebServer** by Me-No-Dev
+- **Preferences** by Volodymyr Shymanskyy
 - **ElegantOTA** by Ayush Sharma `See Below`
-- **ESPAsyncWebServer** `See Below`

-To build for the ESP32 controller you will need to use the `Boards Manager` to install the `esp32 by Expressif Systems` package.
+To build for the ESP32 hardware you will need to use the `Boards Manager` to install the `esp32 by Expressif Systems` package.
 When selecting a board for compilation and upload, simply use the board `ESP32 Dev Module` for satisfactory results.
 For reference, the FQBN for builds is "esp32:esp32:esp32".

 ### ElegantOTA